smclark86/100-days-of-code/log.md

 **Thoughts**: I did an exercise where I had to calculate the factorial of a number, but I don't know if my confusion stems from a lack of understanding in the math or in how the Javascript is written.
 Will have to review this a little, even though I don't really understand how something like knowing how to calculate factorials will be important in the future at all.
 For this exercise and one that had me replace characters I used Google, and was able to find what I needed quickly.

+### Day 23: July 2, Sunday - 1 hour

+**Today's Progress**: Learned about JS higher order functions, arrays, push and pop, shift and unshift, indexOf, and slice.
+Started working on JS array exercise.

+**Thoughts**: Very interesting stuff today.
+Arrays sort of seem similar to a database.
+I'm guessing that's what it is?
+Looking forward to learning more about this tomorrow.